mvisani/cfm-id-original-changed/cfm/INSTALL.md

 If you encounter a build error with ```./ccc```, please use our  patched version at: https://bitbucket.org/wishartlab/cfm-id-code/downloads/lpsolve55_patched_ccc

 ### Get MPI library (optional)
 If Compiling the cfm-train and cfm-test executables, Install a version of MPI.
+Current CFM-ID are comptable with MPI-3.2
 ###  Setup Libraries
 if your libaray installation is not under the stanard ```/usr/``` directory, you will need to set ```LD_LIBRARY_PATH``` to include Boost, RDKit and LPSolve library locations.
 This can be done in one of following method,
 1. Add following command in ```~/.bashrc```